 Figure 3: Decentralized Arena leaderboard, including rankings for different dimensions.

-The decentralization concept is to use *all* LLMs as judges which vote on model pairs (i.e., deciding which model's output “wins”, like what human judges do on Chatbot Arena).
-A naive method where every model votes on all other model pairs has a complexity of $O(n^3k)$, where $n$ is the number of models and $k$ is the number of queries.
-This becomes prohibitively slow when $n$ and $k$ are large.
-We design a significantly more efficient method based on incremental ranking with *binary-search* insertion and *coarse-to-fine* adjustment.
+The decentralization concept is to use all LLMs as judges which vote on model pairs (i.e., deciding which model's output “wins”, like what human judges do on Chatbot Arena).
+A naive method where every model votes on all other model pairs has a complexity of , where is the number of models and is the number of queries.
+This becomes prohibitively slow when and are large.
+We design a significantly more efficient method based on incremental ranking with binary-search insertion and coarse-to-fine adjustment.

 We start with a small set of “seed” models (e.g., 15 models) which are quickly ranked with the above naive method.
 Other models are then incrementally inserted into the rank list, one by one, through both coarse- and fine-grained steps.
 All models in the ranking list act as judges to help the new model find its position.
 The video illustrates the process.